samjulien/blog/_posts/2018-08-01-how-b2b-saas-teams-can-stay-up-to-date-with-identity-management.markdown

 Building your security practices around the starting point of understanding and managing all of your users can help ensure that you always have a handle on who is working within your system and with confidential information.
 When crafted well, a robust identity and access management (IAM) system for your users can be a springboard for moving forward.

+{% include tweet_quote.html quote_text="When crafted well, a robust identity and access management (IAM) system for your users can be a springboard for moving forward." %}

 ## What Is Identity and Access Management (IAM)?

 According to [Gartner](http://www.gartner.com/it-glossary/identity-and-access-management-iam/), "Identity and access management (IAM) is the security discipline that enables the right individuals to access the right resources at the right times for the right reasons."
 As teams become more dispersed and users are logging in across multiple time zones and various devices, IAM practices have emerged to organize and control appropriate access.